octal-ip/ESP07_Growatt_SPF_3500-5000_ES_Monitor/README.md

 #### Oct 14, 2022:
 	- Added the ability to remotely turn on/off standby mode for the inverter through MQTT.
 This is useful for reducing overall energy usage when the AC output isn't needed.
 Battery charging will still occur while the inverter is in standby.
 Note that 4 modes are available and documented in the Growatt protocol, however only option 0 (Standby off, Output enable.) and option 3 (Standby on, Output disable) seem to have the intended effect.
 The behaviour of options 1 and 2 are not well defined or implemented.
+	- Added Growatt-Grafana-Dashboard.json, which can be imported into Grafana to quickly construct the dashboard showing all metrics pulled from InfluxDB.